-- With the approval of the DCoF or the ACoF of the FMD, the Tag Management and Issuing Officer of FMD issues Log Tags to concessions holders (WCL or TSA) based on request, according to approved AAC quota (for WCL and TSA according to Block Approval letter from FRMD). - When requesting log tags, concessionaires shall make such requests using the Tag Request forms provided. - Log Tags are issued in sequence and batches.
+With the approval of the DCoF or the ACoF of the FMD, the Tag Management and Issuing Officer of FMD issues Tracking Tags to concessions holders based on request, according to approved AAC quota (for large concessions according to Block Approval letter from FRMD).

+- When requesting tags, concessionaires shall make such requests using the Tag Request forms provided. - Tracking Tags are issued in sequence and batches.
 The concession holder shall give an account for Tags previously collected when requesting more Tags. - If a Tag is damaged or lost, it shall be returned or reported promptly, to the nearest Forest Station.
-In the event a tag is lost, the sequence number should be given to the Forest Station. - Log tagging is done at stumps where one half of the tag is affixed to the stumps at the time of felling (the half of the Tag that mark "STUMP"), and the other part bearing the same sequence of numbers as recorded on the stump Tag, is affixed to the produce being conveyed - Log Tag numbers should also be painted on stumps and on produce being removed to make provision for the event of tags are damaged or lost during handling or transportation. - All forest produce including logs, lumber, piles, poles, and posts, with the exception of the minor forest products (e.g. charcoal, spars, wattles), shall be tagged. - A log or block can be transported in that form or it can be converted into a pile, pole, post, or lumber.
-In all instances, the second half of the Tag shall be placed on some part of the produce derived from the log. - Tagging of multiple pieces (blocks) of forest produce originating from one tree, shall use the same Tag number as the tree stump Tag, but labelled A, B, C, etc. as required for the number of pieces. - The Tag number (sequence) shall be captured on the Removal Permit next to the corresponding species and volume of the forest produce being conveyed.
+In the event a tag is lost, the sequence number should be given to the Forest Station. - Log tagging is done at stumps where one half of the tag is affixed to the stumps at the time of felling (the half of the Tag that mark "STUMP"), and the other part bearing the same sequence of numbers as recorded on the stump Tag, is affixed to the produce being conveyed - Tag numbers should also be painted on stumps and on produce being removed to make provision for the event of tags are damaged or lost during handling or transportation. - All forest produce including logs, lumber, piles, poles, and posts, with the exception of the minor forest products (e.g. charcoal, spars, wattles), shall be tagged. - A log or block can be transported in that form or it can be converted into a pile, pole, post, or lumber.
+In all instances, the second half of the Tag shall be placed on some part of the produce derived from the log. - Tagging of multiple pieces (blocks) of forest produce originating from one tree shall use the same Tag number as the tree stump Tag, but labelled A, B, C, etc. as required for the number of pieces. - The Tag number (sequence) shall be captured on the Removal Permit and production register next to the corresponding species and volume of the forest produce being conveyed. - All unused tags shall be returned to the GFC annually or when requested by the GFC.